 All rides of the Springtime Classic take in the wonderfully scenic roads of Ashdown Forest with the longest ride of 74 miles taking in hills such as Kidds Hill and the infamous Cobb lane hill.
 See a video of the event click here

 This event is helping raise funds for the Sussex Heart Charity your support in entering our cycling events will help this charity support heart care in the community.
 If you can give a little bit more when you sign up for the event that would be appreciated but it's not compulsory, we just want you to enjoy the ride.

-This event offers the option to purchase upgraded refundable terms, so that participants may be able to get a refund if they are unable to attend due to unforeseen circumstances.
+This event offers the option to purchase Booking Protect, so that participants may be able to get a refund if they are unable to attend due to unforeseen circumstances.